oxabz/yew-hello-world-GoL/README.md

 # yew-hello-world-GoL

 Starter Game of Life project on yew.rs.
-To familiarise myself with yew.rs, wasm, and the rust web comunity
+To familiarise myself with yew.rs, wasm, and the rust web ecosystem

 ## Possible improvement :
 - perfs
   - too many divs
-    -replacing a grid of div by single div per active cell
+    - replacing a grid of div by single div per active cell
   - looking a bit more into wasm and dom perf
 - Didnt split the code beetween files